CorentinWicht/TimeFreq/README.md

 **⚠️ OF NOTE: The analysis script can currently only import .set EEG files (see [EEGLAB](https://github.com/sccn/eeglab)).**

+**HOW TO CITE THIS REPOSITORY**
+C.A.
+Wicht, TimeFreq, (2020), GitHub repository, https://github.com/CorentinWicht/TimeFreq

 ## Table of Contents
 * [Getting Started](#getting-started)
   + [1.TimeFreq_Design.m](#1timefreq-designm)